Sanskrit literature: Other

-Scientific & secular literature
+Scientific and secular literature

 Over time, Sanskrit works on the secular sciences (śāstra or vidyā) were composed on a wide variety of topics.
 These include: grammar, poetry, lexicography, geometry, astronomy, medicine, worldly life and pleasure, philosophy, law, politics, etc.

 The learning of these secular sciences took place by way of a guru expounding the subject orally, using works of aphorisms, the sūtra texts, which on account of their terseness would be meaningful only to those who knew how to interpret them.
 The bhāṣyas, the commentaries that followed the sūtras were structured in the style of student-teacher dialogue wherein a question is posed, a partial solution, the pūrvapakṣa, proposed, which is then handled, corrected and the final opinion established, the siddhānta.
 In time, the bhāṣyas evolved to become more like a lecture.

 The sūtras were initially regarded as definite.
 This was later circumvented, in the field of grammar, by the creation of vārttikas, to correct or amend sūtras.
 Another form often employed was the śloka, which was a relatively simple metre, easy to write and remember.
 Sometimes a mix of prose and verse was used.
 Some of the later work, such as in law and poetics, developed a much clearer style which avoided a propensity towards obscurity that verse was prone to.

 The study of these secular works was widespread in India.
 Buddhist institutions like Nalanda also focused on the study of four of these secular sciences, known as the vidyāsthānas.
 These are: linguistic science (sabdavidya), logical science (hetuvidya), medical science (cikitsavidya), science of fine arts and crafts (silpakarmasthanavidya).
 The fifth main topic studied at Buddhist universities were the spiritual sciences (adhyatmavidya).
 These Indian Sanskrit language disciples also had an influence on Himalayan cultures, like Tibet, which not only adopted Buddhist religious literature but also these secular works.
 The Tibetan scholar Sakya Pandita (1182–1251) was a well known scholar of Sanskrit, and promoted the study of these secular disciplines among Tibetans.
 The study of Sanskrit grammars and prosody was also practiced in Sri Lanka and Southeast Asia, even when the Pali language focused Theravada school rose to prominence in those regions.